Churchstoke: St. Nicholas Church

 The chancel is supposed to have been added in 1867 and is narrower than the nave.
 There are encaustic floor tiles throughout the chancel and sanctuary, and the tiled reredos has recently been uncovered.
 There is a piscina in the south wall of the chancel, and three 19th Century brasses.
 These were probably added in 1867.
 The south transept houses the organ and the north transept forms the choir vestry underneath which is the boiler house.

 The church is situated in a raised sub-circular churchyard which has been extended in recent times.
 A few signs of musket shots from the skirmishes in the Civil War can still be seen, notably on the soffit of the upper storey round-headed window on the north wall of the tower.
 The graveyard extension to the west of the church was consecrated in 1868.
 The earliest gravestone recorded is a sandstone slab to Sarah (died 1749) and Hugh Pugh (died 1768).
 There is a sundial without gnomon on the south side of the church near the entrance porch.
 There are many fine mature trees in the graveyard, which are protected by law, as they are in the Conservation Area.

 Although physically in Wales, the churches at Hyssington and Churchstoke are within the Church of England Diocese of Hereford.
 When the Welsh Church Act 1914 had been passed to disestablish the Church in Wales, Churchstoke, and Hyssington with Snead parishes both straddled the England-Wales border.
 The Welsh Church Commissioners therefore carried out a ballot of parishioners in 1915 to decide whether the parishes of Churchstoke and Hyssington with Snead should remain part of the Church of England, or form part of the Church in Wales.
 The parishioners in Churchstoke voted by 390 to 70, and those in Hyssington with Snead by 108 to 33, to remain part of the Church of England.

 Methodist church

-Churchstoke English Methodist church was built in 1879 and is of polychromatic brick with a slate roof.
-It is in the Gothic style, with a gable entry plan.
-The front the church has a plaque inscribed "Methodist Church erected 1879".
+Churchstoke English Methodist church was built in 1879.
+A Gothic Revival building, it is built of polychromatic brick under a slate roof.
+A plaque records the building's construction.